 Normally, pregnancy is counted with weeks and not months.
-For first time moms, probably like you, you’d find this very confusing.
+For first-time moms, probably like you, you’d find this very confusing.
 Especially if you are 23 weeks pregnant, the number 23 is too much to think in weeks when you can just convert it to months.

 If you would think of it, in 1 month there are 4 weeks.
-So if you are currently in your 23rd week, then you are in your 6th month of your pregnancy.
+So if you are currently in your 23rd week, you are in the 6th month of your pregnancy.
 Why?
 Let’s break that down.
 Take a look at the figure below to fully understand it.
 Every trimester there is a corresponding month and week.

 In your second trimester, the 14-17 weeks of your pregnancy are your 4th month, the 18th to 21st week is your 5th month.
-The answer to the question we are addressing in this article is in your 22nd to 26th week of pregnancy (23rd week included) is the 6th month of your pregnancy.
+The answer to the question we are addressing in this article is that your 22nd to 26th week of pregnancy (23rd week included) is the 6th month of your pregnancy.

 The list goes on until your third trimester.
-If you are already 27 to 30 weeks pregnant, you are in your 7th month of pregnancy, 31st to 35th week is your 8th month and 36th to 40th month is your 9th and final month in pregnancy.
+If you are already 27 to 30 weeks pregnant, you are in your 7th month of pregnancy, 31st to 35th week is your 8th month, and 36th to 40th month is your 9th and final month in pregnancy.

-So, if you are now on your 23rd week you are already 6 months pregnant!
+So, if you are now on your 23rd week, you are already 6 months pregnant!